hellopikaqiu/machine-learning/README.md

 # knn
-DoS/DDoS Detection with K-Nearest Neighbors
+DoS/DDoS Detection with K-Nearest Neighbors and KDDCup99 Dataset